Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Coffee or cocktails?
 At Halcyon, you don't have to choose.
 As a coffeehouse by day and a bar by night, both the early birds and the night owls are sure to find something to love at Halcyon-Southtown.

 Halcyon is located in the Blue Star Arts Complex and is therefore a great addition to any night of art, theatre, food, and drink, all of which are within walking distance in the complex.
-In addition to coffee/cocktails, Halcyon has a fairly robust food menu, a super fun Happy Hour ($6 mango chili margaritas and pineapple pork tacos, anyone?), and the coup de grâce, tableside s’mores for 2 or 4.
+In addition to coffee/cocktails, Halcyon has a fairly robust food menu, a super fun Happy Hour, and the coup de grâce, tableside s’mores for 2 or 4.

 WEBSITE | 1414 S Alamo St, San Antonio, TX 78210